 * blogging best practices

 * creating and selling teacher resources

 Phone consultations can be arranged for teachers anywhere in world.
 If you have iChat or Skype, we can speak ‘face-to-face’ over the internet via video chat.
-Send me an email and let me know what your needs are, and we’ll set up a time to chat!
+Send me an email and let me know what your needs are, and if my current schedule permits, we’ll set up a time to chat!

 Here’s what teachers are saying about these individual consultations: